Future's End: Reception

-In 2016, "Future's End, Part I" & "Future's End, Part II" were ranked as the 60th greatest Star Trek episodes overall by The Hollywood Reporter.
-They noted the episode(s) had "plenty of charm" and praised the comedy by the Paris and Tuvok characters.
-In 2017, ScreenRant ranked "Future's End" as the 7th best time-travel themed episode of Star Trek overall, and praised the storyline and its consequences.
+The Hollywood Reporter ranked "Future's End" (Part I & II) as the 60th greatest Star Trek overall franchise episodes.
+They noted the episode(s) had "plenty of charm" and praised the comedy by the Paris and Tuvok characters. io9 ranked "Future's End" as the 93rd best episode of the Star Trek franchise in their list of the top 100 Star Trek episodes.
+Fatherly ranked this episode as one of the top 10 episodes of the overall Star Trek franchise for kids to watch.
+ScreenRant ranked "Future's End" as the 7th best time-travel themed episode of the overall Star Trek franchise, and praised the storyline and its consequences.